MISalz/mc-exercise/FUBAR.md

-# Telling Jokes, blah blah blah
+# Telling Jokes is not easy

-What's the laziest piece of paper?
+## What's the laziest piece of paper?
 /*originall*/
 - a nap kin, git it? git it?
 /*New*/